DSpace-Labs/DSpace7RestTutorial/walkthrough/get-communities.md

 ```
 linkService::addLinks is a Java 8 lambda function.

-NOTE: &rarr; We will trace linkService::addLinks in a later section.
+NOTE: Code &rarr; We will trace linkService::addLinks in a later section.
 ```
   resources.forEach(linkService::addLinks);
 ```